osilander/simple-ONT-assembly/README.md

 NanoPlot -t 2 --fastq reads.fastq --maxlength 40000 --plots dot kde -o qc-plots
 ```

-Take a look at the output, specifically the `html` report.
+Take a look at the output (in the qc-plots directory), specifically the `html` report.
 You should see summary statistics like those with `seqkit` but also some plots.
 An important plot is the bottom-most plot which should show length and quality.
 You need to make sure you have some long and high-quality reads.

 ### Read QC
 The next step is quality control of the reads.
 We need to make sure that most of the reads are high quality (for ONT data) and not short.
 This is done using `chopper`.
 Here, we will also specify a maximum length, as reads longer than that are often artifacts.
+Note that to determine the cutoffs here you should examine the Nanoplot output.

 ```bash
 # note that you have to "feed" your data to chopper using cat